 - detoxifying supplements and drinks, like black coffee

-An active lifestyle of at least two and a half hours of low to high-intensity workouts per week will lower stress put on your liver.
+An active lifestyle of at least two and a half hours of low to high-intensity workouts per week will lower the stress put on your liver.
 This will also help keep your energy high.

 3. Completely Stop Drinking Alcohol